 I have seen several tutorials that used a glue gun to attach foam, but I was worried that it might not stick well.
 So I decided to sew on each piece.
 This allowed the foam to have a little movement as I moved my fingers.
 I had an old metal pipe that I inserted into each finger that helped prevent me from sewing through the wrong part of the glove.

 Stitch the finger pieces on base gloves first.
 I stitched each piece twice along the back edge.
-Start at the tip of the finger with piece #A and move backwards sewing on the different parts until you get to piece #D. Piece #D should reach the ridge of your knuckles.
+Start at the tip of the finger with piece #A and move backward, sewing on the different parts until you get to piece #D. Piece #D should reach the ridge of your knuckles.

 Stitch the remaining hand pieces, starting with piece #6.
 Attach it to the wrist area at the base of the glove.
 I stitched this piece at the back of the wrist piece and front of the wrist piece and front center of the piece because I felt like it would need extra strength.
 I then stitched piece #5 to top of #6.
 This helped with the transition to the other scales.
 I then attached piece #4, #3, #2 and #1 overlapping each a little.

 These costume gauntlets look perfect with our Lord of the Rings Nazgul costume.
 The gloves are perfect for holding the sword.
 Be sure to check out the rest of the posts on our costumes.